Online Bear Baiting Clinic

 - Bring your bear baiting Clinic Certification (yellow copy) if you attended a traditional classroom clinic or your Online Clinic Certification if you completed the online course.
 If you successfully completed a certification but do not bring evidence of it, staff at the ADF&G office may be able to access the state's WINFONET database to verify your completion of the clinic.
 Computers can be slow or occasionally go 'down,' though.
 The best approach is to bring your own paperwork with you.

 - Certain GMUs require an IBEP/NBEF Certification Card if you will be bowhunting at a bait site.
+You must carry your bowhunter certification while in the field.
 Be sure to check current year regulations because this requirement for bowhunters in some GMUs may be expanded to other units.

 Site Cleanup Requirements

 A bear baiting registrant must clean up each bear bait station when done for the season, and not later than the close of the season itself.
 Clean-up involve removing scent lures, litter, equipment, and bait (this includes all attractants) from the site.
 Equipment is defined as barrels, tree stands, game cameras, and other items associated with a bear bait station.
 Tree stands may be left in the field year-round with permission of the landowner or such other person authorized to give permission.

 Please be aware sealing and salvage requirements vary from unit to unit.
 Check the current Alaska Hunting Regulations for sealing and salvage requirements for the unit in which you intend to hunt.